brunossilveira/brunossilveira.github.io/_posts/2022-03-14-rails-activerecord-validations-versus-database-constraints.md

 ## Database Constraints

 So now you must be thinking: Why should I care about database constraints?
-ActiveRecord models will make sure the application saves only correct data plus I get nice error messages and customizations.
+ActiveRecord models will make sure the application saves only correct data plus I get good error messages and customizations.
 Well...
 Not really.
 For a few reasons:

 ### Data consistency